 Whether you enjoy reading his work or only know him by reputation, there's no doubt that Edgar Allan Poe is a unique and mysterious character.
-Born January 19th, 1809 in Boston, Massachusetts, Poe went on to have a major impact on the literary world.
-Today, on his 211th birthday, let's pay homage to Edgar Allan Poe with some fascinating facts!
+The writer was born January 19th, 1809 in Boston, Massachusetts, and went on to have a major impact on the literary world.

 1. He was originally just Edgar Poe